Data-Engineer-Camp/dbt-dimensional-modelling/README.md

 # dbt dimensional modelling

-Welcome to the tutorial on dimensional modelling with dbt.
+Welcome to the tutorial on dimensional modelling with dbt by [Data Engineer Camp](https://dataengineercamp.com/).

 ## Table of Contents